-Preparing for the ACT may be a long and painstaking process, but don’t worry!
+Preparing for the ACT may be a long process, but don’t worry!
 We’ve listed all the important steps you need to take during your preparation, along with our best ACT prep tips to help you along your way.

 You can register for the ACT on the official ACT website.
-The registration process will take 30 minutes in total and requires a stable internet connection to complete.
+The registration process will take 30 minutes and requires a stable internet connection to complete.
 You also need the following for your ACT registration: